Peruz/load_lpp/paper.md

 Add a figure with the processing or the load cells?

+### Anomalies
+Events: like a single outlier, a car, etc.; based on the difference between successive loads.
+Period: like maintenance or temporal removal of something; based on the IQR range and MAD over a moving window, to avoid trigering for a signle outlier.

 ## Plot
 Add anomalies and bad datetimes to the plot.
 Add legend, it makes it more complete.